andrew/ultimate-awesome/README.md

 - [awesome-computational-linguistics](https://github.com/brandonhimpfen/awesome-computational-linguistics) - A curated list of awesome resources, tools, datasets, papers, and libraries for computational linguistics and natural language processing (NLP).
 - [awesome-daos](https://github.com/brandonhimpfen/awesome-daos) - A curated list of awesome resources, platforms, tools, frameworks, and educational content related to Decentralized Autonomous Organizations (DAOs).
 DAOs are organizations represented by rules encoded as smart contracts, enabling decentralized decision-making and governance.
 - [awesome-data-science](https://github.com/brandonhimpfen/awesome-data-science) - A curated list of tools, libraries, platforms, datasets, workflows, and learning resources for data science.
-- [awesome-drone-engineers](https://github.com/brandonhimpfen/awesome-drone-engineers) - A curated list of resources, tools, and communities for drone engineers.
 - [awesome-e-government](https://github.com/brandonhimpfen/awesome-e-government) - A curated list of tools, platforms, policies, and projects that enable digital transformation in public services and governance.
 - [awesome-figma](https://github.com/brandonhimpfen/awesome-figma) - A curated list of awesome Figma plugins, tools, templates, resources, and community links to boost your design workflow.
 - [awesome-generative-ai](https://github.com/brandonhimpfen/awesome-generative-ai) - A curated list of tools, models, datasets, papers, and resources related to generative artificial intelligence.